 ‘My little finger just won’t work on its own’; how often have I heard this phrase from disgruntled piano students?
 Too often is the answer.
 Pupils invariably spend so much time focusing on and looking at the music on the desk, that they forget all about posture and technique.

 One of the major technical obstacles when developing a piano technique is allowing all fingers to work equally and properly from the knuckles.
-This takes time, a lot of energy and practice in the right direction (as my professor used to say!).
+This takes time, a lot of energy and practice in the right direction.
 Many think scales will adequately help fingers to work equally but this is usually not to the case.
-Scales do help finger independence but they don’t help all fingers – the poor old fourth and fifth fingers are normally left to limp along on their own.
+Scales do help finger independence but they don’t help all fingers; the fourth and fifth fingers are normally left to limp along on their own.

 The fourth and fifth fingers are always the weakest in both hands but especially in the left hand.
-If they don’t play alone i.e. independently of the other three (or thumb and two fingers) then playing becomes uneven and haphazard to say the least.
+If they don’t play alone, that is, independently of the other three, or thumb and two fingers, then playing becomes uneven and haphazard to say the least.
 Rapid passage work can become unrhythmical.
 Tone production suffers too.

 So what can be done to aid this problem?
 Firstly, arms and wrists need to be very flexible and ‘free’.
-This can take months of practice – many students find tension really hinders their playing, sometimes leading to pain or worse, repetitive strain injury.
+Many students find tension really hinders their playing, sometimes leading to pain or worse, repetitive strain injury.
 Tension is necessary in order to play at all, but it’s the wong kind of tension that stops fingers and wrists from working properly.
 It can take lots of time correcting tension problems.
 However, by working on fingers individually whilst ‘freeing’ the wrist simultaneously, the weaker fingers begin to work.
 It does take time but once understood, pupils are so pleased to feel more in control when executing fast passage work particularly.

 If you want to start improving the technique of your fourth and fifth fingers, then begin by allowing your whole arm to become a dead weight, hanging totally free by your side.
 Once it feels totally relaxed you will know how it needs to feel when you play.
 When working on strengthening fingers, try to use a rotating wrist motion every time you play a note with a different finger, so in effect, you are disengaging (or freeing) your wrist so as to stop any tension which may result when playing from one finger to another.
 Problems begin when students keep stiffness or continue to be tense when playing from one finger (or note) to the next without letting go of the tension in between.
 Tension is only required at the moment of impact.
 Try this at very slow speeds especially when working at the fourth and fifth fingers.